 Applications in Different Body Regions

-Perianal region
+Perianal Region

-Assesses intersphincteric, transsphincteric, suprasphincteric, and extrasphincteric fistulas.
+Assesses intersphincteric, transsphincteric, suprasphincteric, and extrasphincteric fistulas

-Identifies secondary extensions that affect surgical approach.
+Identifies secondary extensions that influence surgical planning

-Chest wall
+Chest Wall

-Evaluates sinus tracts due to post-thoracotomy infection or empyema.
+Evaluates sinus tracts due to post-thoracotomy infection or empyema

-Abdominal wall
+Abdominal Wall

-Detects postoperative fistulas connecting to bowel loops.
+Detects postoperative fistulas connecting to bowel loops

 Extremities

-Maps sinus tracts related to chronic osteomyelitis.
+Maps sinus tracts related to chronic osteomyelitis

 Spine

-Detects cutaneous sinuses in spinal infections or post-surgical complications.
+Detects cutaneous sinuses in spinal infections or post-surgical complications

 Conclusion